Skip to Content

 Price

-It is good practice to weigh them heavily in any investment evaluation.
-This share class sits in the cheapest quintile of its Morningstar Category.
-Its attractive fee, in conjunction with the fund’s People, Process, and Parent Pillars, suggests that this share class should be able to deliver positive alpha versus its category benchmark, leading to its Morningstar Medalist Rating of Silver.
+This share class is within the cheapest quintile of its Morningstar Category.
+Its competitive expense ratio, taken together with the fund’s People, Process, and Parent Pillars, indicates that this share class is well-positioned to generate positive alpha versus its category benchmark, explaining its Morningstar Medalist Rating of Bronze.

 Published on